minio/warp/README.md

 * Slowest: 27917.33 obj/s, 35.00 ops ended/s (1s)
 ```

+# distributed benchmarking

+It is possible to coordinate several warp instances automatically.
+This can be useful for testing performance of a cluster from several clients at once.

+## client setup

+WARNING: Never run warp clients on a publicly exposed port.
+Clients have the potential to DDOS any service.

+Clients are started with `warp client [listenaddress:port]`.

+`warp client` Only accepts an optional host/ip to listen on, but otherwise no specific parameters.
+By default warp will listen on `127.0.0.1:7761`.

+Only one server can be connected at the time.
+However, when a benchmark is done the client can immediately run another one with different parameters.

+There will be a version check to ensure that clients are compatible with the server,
+but it is always recommended to keep warp versions the same.

+## server setup

+Any benchmark can be run in server mode.
+When warp is invoked as a server no actual benchmarking will be done on the server.
+Each client will execute the benchmark.

+The server will coordinate the benchmark runs and make sure they are run correctly.

+When the benchmark has finished, the combined benchmark info will be collected, merged and saved/displayed.
+Each client will also save its own data locally.

+Enabling server mode is done by adding `-warp.client=client-{1...10}:7761` or a comma separated list of warp client hosts.
+If no host port is specified the default is added.

+Example: `warp get -duration=10m -warp.client=client-{1...10} -host=minio-server-{1...16} -access-key=minio -secret-key=minio123`.

+Note that parameters apply to *each* client.
+So if `concurrent=8` is specified each client will run with 8 concurrent operations.

+If a warp server is unable to connect to a client the entire benchmark is aborted.

+If the warp server looses connection to a client during a benchmark run an error will be displayed
+and the server will attempt to reconnect.
+If the server is unable to reconnect, the benchmark will continue with the remaining clients.

 # analysis

 When benchmarks have finished all request data will be saved to a file and an analysis will be shown.